Plotting Numbers on a Number Line

 Grade 2 Measurement and Data - 2.MD.6

 Students learn how to understand number lines and their use in math operations with these math worksheets.
-What Is a Numbers Line?
-In math, a number line is not like an ordinary line; instead, it is a straight line separated in two and marked with numbers.
-The numbers are marked in equal segments along the length of the line.
+In math, a number line is not like an ordinary line; instead, it is a straight line separated in two and marked with integers.
+The values are marked in equal segments along the length of the line.
 They can be extended infinitely.
-This number line is horizontal, the left segment of which are marked with negative numbers, and the right segment is marked with positive numbers.
+This number line is horizontal, the left segment of which are marked with negative values, and the right segment is marked with positive values.
 As you move across the line in the right segment, the numbers tend to increase on the line.
 Whereas on the left segment, the numbers tend to decrease since the values are negative.
 The number line is a helpful tool to carry out the addition and subtraction of numbers.
-Marking numbers on the number line makes the comparison of two or more numbers easy.
+Marking numbers on the number line makes the comparison of two or more values easy.
 For example: John borrows $3 from Virginia to pay for his burger, Virginia is left with $10.
 How much Virginia had in total?
 By jumping on the number line from the number to number to solve this word problem, you can find the answer.

 - Step-by-step Lesson-